mthiebaux/ThreeJSdemo/README.md

 Clicking on the background will disable the gizmo and activate the camera's controller.

-The L key will toggle the light source shadow helpers.
+The L key will cycle the light source shadow helpers.